 Consider the following instance, a spiritual coach facilitates the coachee in deriving his/her meaning for life and happiness, by providing strategies and concepts for successful spiritual journey and helps in finding the joy that can be beyond material success.
 Similarly, a divorce coach helps the coachee through the process of divorce.
 Here the coach is different from the lawyer who helps in getting the divorce.
 The divorce coach guides the client through course like co-parenting, coping strategies, embracing new life, facing challenges, adjusting methodologies for children and parents, etc.

-Organization focused in learning and development, offers two types of coaching and mentoring services.
+Strengthscape, an organization focused in learning and development, offers two types of coaching and mentoring services.
 Firstly, executive or corporate coaching is usually offered to corporate and senior professional as a part of people development initiatives.
 On the other hand, life coaching is for anyone who would like to make a change!

+At Strengthscape, our asset is the 25 experienced professional coaches who have dealt with people from all walks of life.
 We, through our sessions, guarantee a change in the individual for the better.
 We provide individual as well as group coaching, both of which have their own merits and demerits.

 Executive coaching is a mutually organized relationship between a professional coach and a “key contributor” who has a dominant position in an organization.
 The coaching is contracted for the benefit of the client who is responsible for complex decisions in the organization.
 Coaching is a strong means to enhance a leader’s ability to understand self.
 By forming a strong coach – client relationship, personal growth and organizational accomplishments are likely to occur.
 An executive coach is a qualified professional who works with executives to help them gain self-awareness, clarify goals, achieve their objectives and act as a sounding board.